chefgs/golang/src/shorten_url/Readme.md

 - API call to convert the given URL to shortened URL
 - API call to fetch the previously given URL to get re-fetch shortened URL
-- Go test files added to make sure the source code works fine, with mock test scenarios added in test file
+- Go test files added to make sure the source code works fine, with mock test scenarios added in test file (by running `go test`)
 - Created `Dockerfile` to execute the program using `docker build` and `docker run` command
-- Image of urlshortener pushed into docker hub registry for easy/quick access
+- Image of `urlshortener` pushed into docker hub registry (`gsdockit/urlshortener`) for easy/quick access

 ## How to run